jest9/jest9.github.io/_pages/Monitors3.md

 # SQL Injection

-There is SQL injection on the forgot password page here:
+There is SQL injection on the forgot password page on the monitorsthree site.:

 ![image](https://github.com/user-attachments/assets/a4fae5cc-f532-49bb-8228-d0d3068cd8f1)